 - This is ‘getting to know you’ on a whole new level.
 Print out this scoresheet and ask all members of the group to fill it out and figure out their score.
 Now for the truly uncomfortable but hilarious bit.
 Ask the B2B to go around the room and guess what she thinks each person’s score is.
 You can turn it into a drinking game if you get her to drink for each wrong answer and the other person to drink for every correct guess.

-- Like musical statues, but the kind of statues you certainly would take a class of children to visit.
+- Like musical statues, but the kind of statues you certainly wouldn’t take a class of children to visit.
 You know what I am getting at here.
-Play the music, stop the music, each person must couple up with someone and hold a sexual position of their choice.
+Play the music, stop the music, and each person must couple up with someone and hold a sexual position of their choice.
 If they move before the music starts again.
 They’re out.

 - On much the same theme, you can simply ask people to burst as many balloons as they can in a given timeframe, but only by humping it aggressively between them.
 Cue your Bride absolutely crying with laughter as she watches her Aunty Janet bending her best friend from high school over the back of the sofa to get that balloon to burst.

 Want someone to do the hen party research you don’t have time for?

 Adaptable bachelorette icebreakers